 CHASE’S CREATURES COLORING PAGES is a 64-page book complete with 30 bordered pages of creatures.
 Each page is perforated, allowing you to easily remove the creature from the book so you can color in comfort and even frame and gift your finished masterpieces.
 On the back of each page is an area for you to write your name, the date, and medium used on the creature.
 The back cover features colored creature examples from winners of The Chase’s Creatures Coloring Contest.

-When Dreams and Fears Collide: The true story of the 1986 Upper Yangtze River Expedition is about introducing the sport of whitewater rafting to China.
-Rafting from the source, at 17,400 feet elevation in the great Himalayan glaciers to the city of Yibin, the goal was to travel the 2,000 miles of uncharted water.
+The true story of rafting the Upper Yangtze River from the source, at 17,400 feet elevation in the great Himalayan glaciers, to the city of Yibin.
+The dream was to be the first expedition to travel the 2,000 miles of uncharted water.
 But the death of a teammate, a so-called mutiny, and several all-Chinese rafting teams racing ahead of the expedition in an attempt to be first, turn a perfect trip into a voyage of drama, disaster and unexpected challenges.

 FISHING WITH HYENAS is a love story between girlie girl Theresa and commercial fisherman Captain Bart, who convinces her to crew on a ninety-two-foot tuna boat plying the North Pacific Ocean.
 Trading cashmere and high heels for rain gear and rubber boots, she becomes a deckhand, confined for three months at a time, thousands of miles from anywhere.
 Bart’s tight group of fishermen—the Hyenas—become her extended family, but no one explains what appalling weather and hauling thousands of pounds of tuna would do to her hands.
 Or to her heart.
 Or to her mind.